david-abel/simple_rl/CONTRIBUTING.md

   * Your code is compatible with both Python 2 and Python 3.
   * If you add any deep learning, the library will be moving toward [PyTorch](https://pytorch.org/) as its standard.
   * I encourage the use of [https://www.pylint.org/](pylint).
-  * Please include a brief log message for all commits.
+  * Please include a brief log message for all commits (ex: use -m "message").
   * Files are all named lower case with underscores between words *unless* that file contains a Class.
   * Class files are named with PascalCase (so all words are capitalized) with the last word being "Class" (ex: QLearningAgentClass.py).